 I’ve used a variety of baby carriers since my oldest was an infant.
 Whether you’re working about the house or hiking your favourite trail, a baby carrier lets you have your hands free while keeping baby close.
 Here’s a list of the carriers that I’ve used with my babies (and toddlers), and what I like and dislike about each.
 I hope this will help you choose the best baby carriers for your family!

-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.
 I received two carriers for review and have linked to reviews by This West Coast Mommy for other carriers.